 A: Responses will vary.
-Possible responses include buildings flooding, having water become polluted and unsuitable for drinking or other uses, and having people and animals get wet.
+Possible responses include buildings and other infrastructure flooding, having water become polluted and unsuitable for drinking or other uses, and having people and animals get wet.

 14. Explain that students can use their knowledge about climate change to plan ways to adapt the school for sea level rise.
 Ask: